 In a handful of special places along the Gulf Coast, though, you can still visit these beautiful and historic Texas lighthouses.

-Each of these lighthouses in Texas is well worth visiting and includes and interesting.
-For many of Texas lighthouses, you can find the artifacts, lights, keepers journals, and more in local museums that are absolutely worth a stop.
+Each of these lighthouses in Texas is well worth visiting, and in several, you can still find the artifacts, lights, keepers journals, and more in local museums that are absolutely worth a stop.